inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/docker-examples.md

 - *Telegraf:* Polls the Prometheus metric endpoints on the services.
 - *Wavefront Proxy:* Receives Zipkin traces and metrics (via Telegraf), aggregates, secures and compresses them before sending them to Wavefront.

-A sandbox instance of Wavefront can be obtained here: https://www.wavefront.com/sign-up/
+A sandbox instance of Wavefront can be obtained at https://www.wavefront.com/sign-up/.

 The inspectIT Ocelot Configuration Server can be accessed via http://localhost:8090.